 5.2 Subject to clause 5.3, if:

-(b) the Supplier is given a reasonable opportunity of examining such Products; and
+b) Lakeside is given a reasonable opportunity of examining such Products; and

-the Supplier shall, at its option, repair or replace the defective Products, or refund the price of the defective Products in full.
+Lakeside shall, at its option, repair or replace the defective Products, or refund the price of the defective Products in full.

-(c) the defect arises as a result of the Supplier following any drawing, design or Specification supplied by the Customer;
+c) the defect arises as a result of Lakeside following any drawing, design or Specification supplied by the Customer;

 f) the defect arises as a result of fair wear and tear, wilful damage, negligence, or abnormal storage or working conditions; or

-(f) the Products differ from their description or the Specification as a result of changes made to ensure they comply with applicable statutory or regulatory requirements.
+g) the Products differ from their description or the Specification as a result of changes made to ensure they comply with applicable statutory or regulatory requirements.